Shopping Links

 A quiet gothic horror story about a vampire girl, Miyu, who's destiny it is to hunt down murderous demons known as Shinma and return them to their land of origin, the Dark.
 Miyu is pursued by the Spiritualist Himiko, determined to find out who Miyu is and to stop her from sucking the life blood from helpless humans.
 Each of the four episodes chronicle one of Miyu's encounters with a Shinma and the humans that it is affecting, from the perspective of Himiko's pursuit of Miyu.

-Vampire Princess Miyu is often called gothic horror, but it would be more accurate to say it is a delicate and finely crafted work of unsettling suspense clothed in traditional Japanese artistry.
-And though it is unusual and understated, it is a memorable series of impeccable quality.
+Vampire Princess Miyu is often called gothic horror, but it would be more accurate to say it is a delicate and finely-crafted work of unsettling suspense clothed in traditional Japanese artistry.
+Regardless of the label, it is an unusual and understated series of impeccable quality.

-Though it is about vampires and demons, Vampire Princess Miyu never resorts to gore or shock factor, relying instead on disturbing implications, unsettling situations, and creepy settings to provide more chills than horror.
-Neither does it wallow in supernatural angst; the emotional focus is on character development and the relationships between Miyu, the Shinma, and the humans they manipulate, revealing the series' shoujo roots.
+The story may be about vampires and demons, but Vampire Princess Miyu never resorts to gore or shock factor, relying instead on disturbing implications, unsettling situations, and creepy settings to provide more chills than horror.
+Nor does it wallow in supernatural angst; the emotional focus is on character exploration and the relationships between Miyu, the Shinma, and the humans they manipulate, revealing the series' shoujo manga roots.

-Despite the shoujo overtones, Vampire Princess Miyu is far from traditionally soap-operatic.
-Though the tragedy is often heavy, the emotional drama is far more subdued and Japanese in flavor, with a sense of melancholy and distance evoking traditional storytelling in place of the raw emotion of many shoujo stories.
+Despite the shoujo undertones, Vampire Princess Miyu is not traditionally soap-operatic.
+Though the tragedy is often heavy, the emotional drama is far more subdued and traditionally Japanese in flavor, with a sense of melancholy and distance evoking classic Noh-flavored storytelling in place of the raw emotion of many shoujo stories.

-One of its strongest points is the smooth, even-handed writing and directing, managing to use the short time available in each episode to develop plenty of depth in the stories and characters while maintaining a steady, unhurried pace.
-Nothing is wasted, nor is anything hurried, making the episodes feel full and seem longer than they actually are.
+One of the series' strongest points is the smooth, even-handed writing and directing, managing to use the short time available in each episode to develop ample depth in the stories and characters while maintaining a steady, unhurried pace.
+Nothing is wasted, nor is anything rushed, making the episodes feel full and seem longer than they actually are.

-The subdued acting is of consistently high quality.
-The music is somewhat less so; though the themes are sufficiently creepy and have a Japanese flavor, it sounds slightly too modern and synthesized for my taste, and doesn't always do as much as it could have to back up the style.
+The subdued Japanese acting is of consistently high quality.
+Kenji Kawai's musical score is somewhat less so.
+The closest thing the series has to a weak point, the background music is sufficiently creepy and has a Japanese flavor, but it sounds slightly too modern and synthesized for my taste, and doesn't always do as much as it could have to back up the style.

 Overall, Vampire Princess Miyu is a refreshing take on the vampire horror genre, with the focus on creepy, surreal stories instead of angst, gore, and screaming.
-The art is sharp, the stories well done, and the acting impressive.
-If you're a blood-and-screaming-style horror fan, you'll be bored and disappointed, and it is also very different from Interview With the Vampire-style stories, although fans of those may enjoy it as well.
-As a slow, unnerving ghost story with a strong traditional Japanese flavor, Vampire Princess Miyu is unmatched.
+The art is sharp, the stories well-crafted, and the acting nuanced.
+If you're a blood-and-scares-style horror fan, you'll be bored and disappointed.
+It's also very different from Interview With the Vampire-style stories, although fans of those may enjoy it for the character development.
+As for what it is--a slow, unnerving ghost story with a strong traditional Japanese flavor--Vampire Princess Miyu is an unmatched work of art.

 Related Recommendations